Registrant Competence Assessment

 The Registrant Competence Assessment (RCA) is the second component of the Quality Assurance Program.
 It is an online written test that uses a key features approach to assess a physical therapist’s decision-making skills with regards to specific clinical and regulatory issues addressed in day-to-day practice.
 Click here for more basic information about the RCA.

 Facts about the Registrant Competence Assessment:

-- Starting in 2015, British Columbian physical therapists holding full and limited registration will be required to write the RCA every six years.
-Each six-year cycle will be comprised of two sittings of the RCA, at year 1 and year 4.
-The sampling method for the first and second sittings of the RCA was random and done via a third party.
-Those registrants who complete the RCA in the first sitting of the first six-year cycle will also be in the first sitting of the second six-year cycle, in 2021.
-The RCA is an online written exam.
+- As of 2015, British Columbian physical therapists holding full and limited registration are required to write the RCA every six years.
+Each six-year cycle is comprised of two sittings of the RCA, at year 1 and year 4.
+The sampling method for the first and second sittings of the RCA is random.

 - If a physical therapist does not meet the standard of competence as set in the RCA, he or she will not lose his or her registration.
-If unsuccessful after two attempts, the College will assist the physical therapist in setting up an individualized practice support plan.
+If unsuccessful after two attempts, the Quality Assurance Committee will require a more individualized assessment of the physical therapist’s professional performance.

 - Physical therapists are required to demonstrate continuing competence in one of four practice contexts in the blueprint for the RCA.
 The four practice contexts are:

 - ‘Key features’ refers to the question and answer approach used to test the physical therapist’s ability to identify the steps, approach or answer related to resolving the practice situation identified.

 - Results of the RCA are kept confidential between the physical therapist and the College.

 - The exam is taken online at a location of the registrant’s choosing (a quiet location with stable Internet access is strongly recommended).
 Questions can be answered using a mouse or touch pad; typing is not required (there are no text entry answers).